Beyond Herbs and Diet: Unlocking the Spiritual Dimension of Ayurveda (Daiva Vyapashraya Chikitsa)

 Is it Relevant Today?
 The Science of Astika

 A common question arises: Is this relevant in the modern scientific age?
 Absolutely.
-In fact, it is more relevant now than ever as we face pandemics and complex mental health crises.
+In fact, it is more relevant now than ever as we face pandemics and complex health crises.

 However, we must correct a misconception.
 Daiva Vyapashraya is not “magic,” nor is it “blind faith.”
 It is based on the concept of being an Astika.
 In Ayurveda, an Astika is not just a “believer in God,” but someone who believes in Karya-Karana Vada (Cause and Effect).